danielgaskell/scc/README.md

 # SymbOS C Compiler

 A C compiler for [SymbOS](http://symbos.org) based on Alan Cox's Fuzix Compiler Kit (Z80 version).
-SCC currently runs on Windows and cross-compiles binaries for SymbOS, but can also cross-compile itself to run natively (albeit slowly) on SymbOS.
+SCC currently runs on Windows and Linux and cross-compiles binaries for SymbOS, but can also cross-compile itself to run natively (albeit slowly) on SymbOS.

 [Documentation and quickstart guide](doc/index.md)